Shopping for Health Coverage

 - Determine the access to care.
 You may want to find out if you would need to designate a primary care physician, if you would need a referral to see a specialist, and what providers would require a prior approval.
 If you have a doctor or hospital that you prefer, you may want to pick a plan that participates with that provider.

 Optional Method to Compare Insurance Companies

 Note: The Department of Insurance and Financial Services does not rate or recommend health insurer!

 Several private firms specialize in evaluating the finances and services of insurance companies or health maintenance organizations.
 Each of these agencies has its own methods and standards and gives grades to the companies based on their judgment of how well the company is doing.

 Contact information for some of the most popular rating firms is listed below.
 There may be a charge for some reports.
 Several of these rating firms publish books with their ratings, so you may also be able to find what you need at your local library.
 Before you rely on any report, make sure you understand the rating system because each firm has its own grading system.
 For example, one firm may use "A+" as its top grade, while another may go all the way up to "A+++."

 Standard & Poor's

-Links to health carrier complaint information:
+Links to health insurer complaint information:

-Links to health carrier financial information:
+Links to health insurer financial information: